open-edge-insights/eii-messagebus/README.md

 ## Compilation

-The EIS Message Bus utilizes CMake as the build tool for compiling the library.
+The EII Message Bus utilizes CMake as the build tool for compiling the library.
 The simplest sequence of commands for building the library are shown below.

 ```sh